Book a Free Consultation

 Encouraging Reconciliation

-The law encourages couples to attempt reconciliation without jeopardising their right to divorce if the reconciliation fails within three months.
+The law intentionally allows for a reconciliation period of up to three months.
+This provision reflects a broader policy goal of encouraging couples to attempt to repair their relationship without fear that doing so will delay or prevent a divorce if reconciliation fails.
+It recognises the emotional complexity of separation and provides flexibility during a difficult time.
 This provision aims to give couples a chance to repair their relationship while still allowing them to proceed with divorce if necessary.